UBC-MDS/ellognea-smwatts-student-performance/README.md

 ### Scripts

-The data analysis is carried out in 4 scripts saved in the ./src/folder and ran in the following order :
+The data analysis is carried out in 4 scripts saved in the ./src/folder and ran in the following order:

 1- **clean_student_perf_data.R** : cleans the original data and saves the transforms data